atom/scandal/README.md

 ## Goals

 It is written to be simple, flexible and efficient.
-Dscan does the minimum.
+Scandal does the minimum.

 We want to provide modules to combine in any way you'd like.
 Want to scan in one process and search in another?
 You can do that.